Home Music Goldrush Festival 2024: A Weekend of Unrelenting Bass, Dubstep Madness, and Surprises

 Ganja White Knight

-Ganja White Knight followed with their whimsical visuals and heavy dubstep.
+Ganja White Knight followed with their signature whimsical visuals and heavy dubstep.
 Their set, a triple threat of fire, fireworks, and lasers, was an audiovisual journey, complete with a shout-out to LSDream and featured their latest single with Tape B.

 Alesso